isaacjeffersonlee/Spadd/README.md

 playlist I want to add it to is not fun.

 This is much more fun!
-Select a playlist using bemenu/dmenu (TODO: Add dmenu support) and then add the currently playing spotify track to it.
+Select a playlist using bemenu/dmenu and then add the currently playing spotify track to it.

 ## Installation